limeiy1/tp/docs/UserGuide.md

 | Others           | others     | `--custom-category STRING`                                                                                                    |

 > ⚠️ Warning: A maximum value of 1,000,000,000,000.00 is allowed for `DECIMAL` inputs.
+> ⚠️ Warning: Make sure input is not out of range of the Integer data type for `INTEGER` inputs.
 ---

 ## FAQ